-You have between 120 and 170 degrees of flexion in your right shoulder which is limited.
-Normal range of motion on the PGA TOUR is over 170 degrees.
+You have over 170 degrees of flexion in your right shoulder.
+This is an excellent result, as normal range of motion on the PGA TOUR is over 170 degrees.

 As a right handed golfer, any limitation in the left Lat muscle group or left shoulder girdle can lead to a loss of spinal posture as the arms are elevated during the backswing.
 This limitation can also restrict the overall shoulder turn during the backswing.